-A while ago, I read a piece in the Wall Street Journal called When Happy Hour Isn’t An Option, Finding Time to Network.
+A while ago, I read a piece in the Wall Street Journal called When Happy Hour Isn't An Option, Finding Time to Network.
 The author, Katherine Rosman, wrote that since she lived an hour from her job, she raced home just in time to get her kids to bed.
-But since she did this every night, she missed out on networking opportunities when her colleagues or people i… read more »
+But since she did this every night, she missed out on networking opportunities when her colleagues or people in her in… read more »

 At a recent Real Simple event at Grand Central Terminal, I was handed a fascinating advertisement for a new business called Alice.
 This online retail/delivery service allows you to re-order household staples on a regular basis and have them delivered (free).
 Since Alice negotiates with various retailers and manufacturers, the prices are fairly compara… read more »